 An attorney will conduct a thorough investigation into your truck accident claim.
 He or she can:

 - Review your auto insurance policy and notify the insurer of the accident.

 - Collect the evidence needed to support your case.
 This may include requesting information that is difficult for private individuals to collect, such as a truck driver’s cell phone records, truck company documents, or video surveillance from nearby businesses.

 - Identify everyone who could be held responsible for the wreck.
 Potential defendants might include the truck driver, trucking company, cargo loading company, mechanics, parts manufacturers, government entities, and more.

 - Gather the medical records, pay stubs, and other documentation needed to prove the full extent of your losses.

 - Handle talks with insurance adjusters so that you don’t have to.

-With the help of a qualified lawyer, you can focus on getting back to the most important thing after a truck accident — rest and rehabilitation.
+With the help of a qualified lawyer, you can focus on getting back to the most important thing after a semi-truck accident — rest and rehabilitation.